MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 ### Naive Bayes Classifier Steps

-- Convert data into a set of a frequency table.
+- Convert data into a set of a frequency tables.
     - Organise the data into meaningful data structures.
 - Create a likelihood table.
     - To extract the probability of an entity.